lexas-f-utokyo/lexas-tmp/README.md

 ### 6. Collect gene features

-To generate feature vectors, you have to create two dictionary.
+To generate feature vectors, you have to create two dictionaries.
 One dictionary has the gene name as the keys and the associated features as the values.
 The other dictionary has the name of the features as the keys and the number of the feature as the values.